 In March 2013, The Final Omnibus Rule enacted certain HIPAA rules regarding text messaging.
-The rules affect everybody who works in healthcare and healthcare insurance (and employers who offer HIPAA-covered healthcare programs for workers), and third parties who provide sub-contracted services to the
+The rules affect everybody who works in healthcare and healthcare insurance (and employers who offer HIPAA-covered healthcare programs for workers), and third parties who provide sub-contracted services to the healthcare industry.

 As third party service providers (also known as “associates”) did not previously have to conduct their business in compliance with the legislation, new HIPAA guidelines for messaging were produced – the primary ones being included in this article.